Jab Tak Hai Jaan (soundtrack): Critical response

 The soundtrack of Jab Tak Hai Jaan received generally positive critical reception.
 In a poll conducted by Indiatimes, the song "Saans" won the title of "Most Romantic Song of the year 2012".

 Anand Vaishnav of Indiatimes praised the album and wrote, "Jab Tak Hai Jaans score may not be the game-changer Rahman fans would have expected, but it's got its heart in the right place.
 And is a welcome break from all the noise (in the name of experimentation) that one is subjected to on the music-charts."
 DJ Munks of BizAsia Showbiz gave it 8 out of 10 stars and said, "The album is inventive and does not reflect a typical sound heard in Rahman’s music but has clear signs of ownership of Chopra, clearly indicating he had a major influence on it.
 The album keeps away for popular commercial music but creates a unique niche for itself with genuine hard work and talent reflecting in the songs."
-Abid of Glamsham gave the album a 4/5 rating and wrote, "The compositions maintain the class and ingenuity of the maestro Rahman and at the same time reflect the old world traditional charm of the Chopras, incased in some truly superb lyrics by master craftsman, Gulzar."
 Joginder Tuteja of Bollywood Hungama gave it 3.5 out of 5 stars and wrote, "Jab Tak Jai Jaan turns out to be a mixed bag and while none of the songs is the kind that one turns away from (it can't be imagined that way in any case, given the team involved), there are only a few which make you come back to them."
 Vipin of Music Aloud noted, "Jab Tak Hai Jaan.
-Has its ARR-special moments, but for a film touted as Yash Chopra’s 50th year special and his first venture with A R Rahman (along with Gulzar, that too!), the soundtrack is underwhelming."
-Koimoi gave it 3.5 out of 5 stars and said, "Music of Jab Tak Hai Jaan leaves the listener with diverse emotions as it appeals on some levels while also leaves some voids.
-Since it’s an A R Rahman album, experimentation does rule."
+Has its ARR-special moments, but for a film touted as Yash Chopra’s 50th year special and his first venture with A. R. Rahman (along with Gulzar, that too!), the soundtrack is underwhelming."
 Devesh Sharma of Filmfare thought that the album was appealing even though it was not vintage Rahman.
-Siddharth K of Musicperk wrote, "A fitting finale for Yash Chopra!".
 Anand Holla of The Times of India wrote, "Though not as free-spirited as Rockstar, Jab Tak Hai Jaan is engaging; an adorable, even if somewhat syrupy, soundtrack in its own love-struck space."
 Sukanya Verma of Rediff wrote, "Save for a few inspiring notes, even a die-hard Rahman fan will admit to feeling underwhelmed with what Jab Tak Hai Jaan has to offer."
-In Behindwoods, the review said, "Rahman has given an album which oozes with passion and would be a treat for the romantics.
-It’s a nice parting gift for the legendary Yash Chopra who is directing his last film."